 The first method in HST that most growers have used is Topping/ Fimming.
 This method is just that: you cut the top off the plant when the plant reaches a certain stage of growth.
 Most growers agree that the 3rd node, or set of leaves, is the first and best time to top a plant.
 (LST vs HST)

 To top correctly, cut the main stalk right above the 3rd node.
-After Topping, your plant’s vertical growth will slow and instead it will focus on grow more branches horizontally.
+After Topping, your plant’s vertical growth will slow and instead, it will focus on growing more branches horizontally.
 Topping like this also allows the development of a second top on the main stalk instead of just one.
 Theoretically, you can top multiple times to get as many main stalks as you want.

 Fimming is the same as topping, but you cut the leaves at the same time you cut the main stalk.
 Originally, this started as an accident, hence the name literally means “Fu** I missed.”
 The method caught on and people do it to help slow the plant growth at the top, which allows the lower branches enough time to catch up in maturity.